powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 The connectivity in each voltage level of the network can be defined at one of two levels: `node/breaker` or `bus/breaker`.
 The connectivity level can be different in each voltage level of the model.

 In `node/breaker` the connectivity is described with the finest level of detail and can provide an exact field representation.
 This level could be described as a graph structure where the vertices are `Nodes` and the edges are `Switches` (breakers, disconnectors) or internal connections.
-Each equipment is associated to one `Node` (busbar sections, loads, generators, ..), two `Nodes` (transmission lines, two-windings transformers, ...) or three `Nodes` (three-windings transformers).
+Each equipment is associated to one `Node` (busbar sections, loads, generators, ..), two `Nodes` (transmission lines, two-winding transformers, ...) or three `Nodes` (three-winding transformers).
 Each `Node` can only have one associated equipment. `Nodes` do not have an alphanumeric `Id` or `Name`, they are identified by an integer.

 Using `bus/breaker` the voltage level connectivity is described with a coarser level of detail.
 In this case the vertices of the graph are `Buses`, defined explicitly by the user.
 A `Bus` has an `Id`, and may have a `Name`.
 Each equipment defines the bus or buses to which it is connected. `Switches` can be defined between buses.